 As the vines mature their leaves may be difficult to recognize.
 Instead of having three lobes, the leaves merge into one.

 Since poison ivy often grows along with English ivy, wear heavy gloves, glasses (or goggles), sleeves and long pants to cut the vines near the bottom of the tree.
 Pull and cut all of them at least 2 feet above the ground and pull out, cut and remove from the ground.
 (Click Vine Removal for details.)
 Severed vines can be left to air dry.

-Often embedded in trees, thick vines of mature English ivy (mature leaves are generally not lobed, and vines exhibit hairs similar to those of poison ivy) can be cut with a limb saw, hammer and chisel, and removed.
+Often embedded in trees, thick vines of mature English ivy (vines exhibit hairs similar to those of poison ivy) can be cut with a limb saw, hammer and chisel, and removed.
 Specifically, at a foot or two above the ground, cut these large vines in two locations along the vine about five inches apart.
 Carefully remove the severed section without damaging the tree.
-It could take a year for the upper vines to die, when it may be possible to remove the lower portion down to and along the ground.
+It could take a year for the upper vines to die, when it may be possible to remove the lower portion down to and along or under the ground.
 Vines tend to wrap around the foot of trees where they can girdle them and damage tree roots.

-For removing patches of ivy running along the ground, start at the outer edge and, using pruners or a pair of large household pliers, grab, pull and cut each runner for as far as possible.
+To remove patches of ivy running along the ground, start at the outer edge and, using pruners or a pair of large household pliers, grab, pull and cut each runner for as far as possible.
 Repeat to where the runner originates at the root, extract the root, gather the runners, and flip them occasionally to desiccate.
 This method is quick and effective when the ground is moist and as long as the ivy has never been mowed.
-Runners cut by mowing establish deep roots at the nodes, resulting in dense overall growth that requires more root removal.
+Runners cut by mowing establish deep roots at the nodes, resulting in dense overall growth that requires additional root removal.